tanujkumar2405/Paranormal-Frame/blog/blog-data/evidence-analysis-in-paranormal-investigations.md

 - Acoustic reflections
 - Equipment artifacts

-Considering these possibilities strengthens the credibility of the investigation.
+Considering these possibilities strengthens the credibility of the investigation

 ---